TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/Transformations/Tsconfig.rst

          older versions of the TCA-Reference

-         The :code:`proc` object is processed in :code:`\TYPO3\CMS\Core\Html\RteHtmlParser` and is *independant* of the particular RTE used (like transformations generally are!).
+         The :code:`proc` object is processed in :code:`\TYPO3\CMS\Core\Html\RteHtmlParser` and is *independent* of the particular RTE used (like transformations generally are!).

 .. _transformations-tsconfig-configuration-specific: